Cracko298/Custom-3DS-Homemenu-Sarcastic-Edition/README.md

-# Sarcastic-3DS-Homemenu
+# Sarcastic 3DS Homemenu
 A custom-made sarcastic 3DS Home-Menu.
 It was made to make the 3ds Home-Menu alot more...

 - Sarcastic and Pissed off.

-Based on this Repo: https://github.com/cooolgamer/Custom-Homemenu-3DS
+- Based on this Repo: https://github.com/cooolgamer/Custom-Homemenu-3DS

+# DO NOT INSTALL WITH FBI/GM9.

+- Encrypt the .cia with gm9 cia image options

+- Then install from the Mod_HomeMenu.gm9 via the GodMode9 script menu

+# Features?

-When your Internet Connection is called Twitter, and your Locale connection is called lonely.
+When your Internet Connection is Twitter, and your Locale connection is all lonely.

 Their is absolutely nothing in this Home Menu, that won't try to insult you.